-Research director for the interdisciplinary Health, Care and Welfare (HOV) program at the Oslo and Akershus University College of Applied Sciences (HiOA).
+Research director for the interdisciplinary Health, Care and Welfare (HOV) program at Oslo Metropolitan University (OsloMet).
 Tone is a social scientist (sociologist) and is project manager for Transitions project.
 She has worked extensively with user participation and collaboration between professionals and consumer/user organizations, and is also an expert on the Norwegian NAV reform.

 Professor of rehabilitation in the Department of